Pool Sanitizers, Part 1: Chlorine

 • Physical form: N/A

-Pros: Constant feed of chlorine, usually 24/7, or at least daily.
-Also, after the equipment is installed, chemical costs are very low (with the exception of constantly having to lower the pH with acid or CO2).
+Pros: Relatively constant feeding of chlorine as long as the pool's circulation system is on, and the water temperature is warm enough.
+Also, after the equipment is installed, chemical costs are very low (with the exception of constantly having to lower the pH with acid or injected CO2).

-But scale on salt cells can be mitigated with good LSI management and the use of SC-1000.
+But scale on salt cells can be mitigated with good LSI management, having about 60 ppm TA to reduce the pH ceiling, and chelating calcium with SC-1000.

 How to use salt generated chlorine